DakobedBard/dsi-spark/individual.md

 ---

 **NOTE**: In order to load data from s3, we need to launch our spark session with the `--packages` options for interfacing with aws and hadoop.
-We've written the following script to do so.
-To run it, type `bash scripts/jupyspark.sh`
+We've written the following bash script to do so.
+To run it, type `bash scripts/jupyspark.sh` into your terminal.

 ```bash
 export PYSPARK_DRIVER_PYTHON=jupyter